 Virtually all aspects of the biology and ecology of white-capped albatrosses are poorly known and although approximate population sizes are given above there were, until this study was commissioned, no well-documented population estimates for any of the colonies (Taylor 2000).
 Ground and aerial photographs were undertaken of Disappointment Island colony in 1972, 1981, 1985, 1990 and 1993 by others (Taylor, 2000) but no reports or papers have been produced from these surveys.
-In 2006 we commenced annual population censuses of white-capped albatrosses breeding on the Auckland Islands using aerial photography.
-These population censuses have now been conducted over seven years to estimate population size and track population trends.
-Previous reports on the first five years of the study have been provided for surveys in 2006, 2007, 2008, 2009 and 2010 (Baker et al. 2007b, 2008, 2009, 2010, 2011).
+In 2006 we commenced annual population censuses of white-capped albatrosses breeding on the Auckland Islands using aerial photography years to estimate population size and track population trends (Baker et al, 2013).